WHEN TO COME TO PARIS ?

 ANTICIPATE AND BOOK CERTAIN ACTIVITIES IN ADVANCE

-- We advise you to book some tickets in advance...or you'll run out of room or stand in line on the day.
+- We advise you to book certain tickets in advance...or you'll run out of room or stand in line on the day.

 - Most of the tickets purchased are now E-tickets Skip-the-line (you don't need to print them, they are readable on your mobile).